Tennis: Australian Barty becomes women's world number one

 BIRMINGHAM: Ashleigh Barty said it was in "another realm" to become only the second Australian woman to top the world rankings when she won the Birmingham WTA title on Sunday (Jun 23), beating Julia Goerges 6-3, 7-5.

-The 23-year-old French Open champion emulates Yvonne Goolagong Cawley - like her an indigenous Australian - who held it for a fortnight in 1976.
+The 23-year-old French Open champion emulates Evonne Goolagong Cawley - like her an indigenous Australian - who held it for a fortnight in 1976.

 Barty - the first Australian to win the French Open since Margaret Court in 1973 - displaces Japan's Naomi Osaka as women's world number one.